San Jose State Spartans football: San Diego State

 The rivalry between the two Cal State schools dates back to 1935.
 The matchup is named after the historic 600-mile Camino Real that connects the 21 Spanish missions in California, stretching from San Diego Bay in the south to San Francisco Bay in the north.
-The San Diego State Aztecs and San Jose State Spartans have played each other 46 times as of the 2022 season.
+The San Diego State Aztecs and San Jose State Spartans have played each other 47 times as of the 2023 season.

 In 2014, there were conversations between the two programs about creating a trophy using an old mission bell or a replica of an old Spanish mission bell to be awarded to the winner of the rivalry game, but no trophy ever materialized.

 The Spartans currently have the longest win streak in the series with 11 consecutive wins from 1938 to 1952.

-As of 2022, San Diego State leads the series 24–20–2.
+As of 2023, San Diego State leads the series 24–22–2.

 Nevada

 The University of Nevada, Reno and San Jose State first played each other in 1899.
 The Wolf Pack won the first meeting 6–0 in Reno on Thanksgiving Day.
 Bob Brule scored the game’s only touchdown and fell into an irrigation ditch behind the end zone, followed by three Cal State Normal School players.

 The series was tied at seven wins apiece at the close of the 2001 season, but SJSU fell to 4–16 against Nevada over the following 20 seasons (2002–2022).
-The two schools did not play each other from 1901–1930 and again from 1949–1991.
-Nevada leads the series 23–11–2 as of 2022.
+The two schools did not play each other from 1901 to 1930 and again from 1949 to 1991.

 The SJSU and Nevada campuses are located approximately 250 miles apart.
 The football teams have competed in the same conferences since 1992, first in the Big West Conference in the 1990s and then in the 2000s as members of the WAC.
 Since 2013, the two teams are West Division rivals in the Mountain West.

 Both schools are the oldest public institutions of higher education in their respective states of California and Nevada.
 SJSU was founded in 1857 while UNR was founded in 1874.

+As of 2024 Nevada leads the series 23–12–2.